Dictionaries

 Dictionaries of Types not Supported Natively

 One restriction of Felt252Dict<T> that we haven't talked about is the trait Felt252DictValue<T>.
 This trait defines the zero_default method which is the one that gets called when a value does not exist in the dictionary.
-This is implemented by some common data types, such as most unsigned integers, bool and felt252 - but it is not implemented for more complex ones types such as arrays, structs (including u256), and other types from the core library.
+This is implemented by some common data types, such as most unsigned integers, bool and felt252 - but it is not implemented for more complex types such as arrays, structs (including u256), and other types from the core library.
 This means that making a dictionary of types not natively supported is not a straightforward task, because you would need to write a couple of trait implementations in order to make the data type a valid dictionary value type.
 To compensate this, you can wrap your type inside a Nullable<T>.

 Let's show using an example.
 We will try to store a Span<felt252> inside a dictionary.
 For that, we will use Nullable<T> and Box<T>.
 Also, we are storing a Span<T> and not an Array<T> because the latter does not implement the Copy<T> trait which is required for reading from a dictionary.